shivam2003-dev/made_for_ml/docs/chapters/04_bayesian_learning.md

 where $V$ is the set of possible class values.

 **Key Insight**: This is the optimal classifier - no other classifier can achieve lower expected error.

+!!! important "Bayes Optimal Classifier"
+    The Bayes optimal classifier is **theoretically optimal** - no other classifier can achieve lower expected error.
+However:
+    - **Computationally expensive**: Requires summing over all hypotheses
+    - **Requires true posteriors**: Need accurate $P(h_i|D)$ for all hypotheses
+    - **Often impractical**: For large hypothesis spaces, we use approximations (MAP, etc.)

+    This is a theoretical gold standard, not always practical, but guides algorithm design.

 ### Minimum Description Length (MDL) Principle